 If a crime occurs outside of the campus Clery geography but is close to the campus, Philadelphia Police may contact Allied Universal or Philadelphia Center staff informing them of the occurrence of the crime.

-It is also entirely possible both Department of Public Safety staff and Philadelphia Center staff may hear about incidents near campus from news sources and not from the police.
-In that instance staff from Public Safety and staff from the Philadelphia Center would work together to determine if a Timely Warning would need to be sent using the same timely warning analysis set out above.
+Given the Philadelphia Center's location in a large city, both Department of Public Safety staff and Philadelphia Center staff may hear about incidents near campus from news sources and not from the police.
+In that instance, staff from Public Safety and staff from the Philadelphia Center will work together to determine if a Timely Warning would need to be sent using the same timely warning analysis set out above.